-"GETTING TO I DO" By Patricia Allen and Sandra Harmon
+"GETTING TO I DO"

+By Patricia Allen and Sandra Harmon

-Don't let the title fool you-this is more than a simple "smile and men will come" book.
-Their explanations on deciding your role, the five-second stare, and not tolerating, alone are worth getting this book.
-I have used some information from this book that I have found to work, even though I don't agree with every single principle (perhaps 98%).
+Don't let the title fool you, this is more than a simple smile and men will come book.

+Her explanations on deciding your role, the five second stare and not tolerating alone are worth getting this book.
+I have used her some of her information in this book I have found it to work even though I don't agree with every single principle (perhaps 98%).